Chapter 7 : Section 16

 DCS management receives the aggregate case review results at least annually.

-For information regarding case supervision and case reviews, see Providing Strength-Based Supervision.
+For information regarding case supervision and supervisory case reviews, see Providing Strength-Based Supervision.

 Practice Improvement Case Reviews (PICRs)

-The PICRs provides a method to identify strengths, areas needing improvement, and contributing issues in Arizona’s child welfare system.
-Practice Improvement (PI) staff review a random sample of initial assessment, in-home service, and out-of-home cases from each unit across the state to measure the rate of outcome achievement and gauge current practice related to the Department’s safety, permanency, and well-being goals.
+The Practice Improvement Case Reviews (PICRs) provides a method to identify strengths, areas needing improvement, and contributing issues in Arizona’s child welfare system.
+Practice Improvement (PI) staff review a random sample of initial assessment, in-home service, and out-of-home cases from each section across the state to measure the rate of outcome achievement and gauge current practice related to the Department’s safety, permanency, and well-being goals.

 Review of initial assessment cases focuses on the application of the SAFE AZ process.
-Review of in-home and out-of-home cases, as well as other areas requiring improvement for which qualitative information if needed, is limited to Department goals that cannot be measured through Guardian other quantitative data.
+Review of in-home and out-of-home cases, as well as other areas requiring improvement for which qualitative information is needed, is limited to Department goals that cannot be measured through Guardian or other quantitative data.

 Using the PICR process, the Department: